Efforts to make protective medical gear in US falling flat - NewsBreak

 During the first two years of the pandemic, NIOSH approved 30 new manufacturers — more than seven times the typical number during a similar pre-pandemic period, according to agency data.
 Some applications remain pending, while numerous others were denied.

 Halcyon Shades’ N95 certification was rejected in October because its samples didn’t have head straps attached.
-While the company works on another application, its equipment sits idle, with partially finished masks paused on a conveyor belt.
+While the company works on another application, its equipment sits idle inside the clear plastic-sheet walls of a “clean room” specially built to shield materials from airborne contaminants.
+Partially finished masks remain paused on a conveyor belt, waiting to be deposited into a cardboard box.

 Without federal approval, “we’re just dead in the water,” said Schmersahl, the company owner.